DavidHe1127/Mr.He_HandBook/Tooling/npm.md

 - If you run `npm i` with presence of `package.json` and `package-lock.json`, the latter will never be updated, even if the `package.json` would be happy with newer versions.
 - If you manually edit your `package.json` to have different version ranges for a dependency which aren't compatible with your `package-lock.json` then the latter will be updated with version ranges that are compatible with that in `package.json` when run `npm i`.
 Further runs of `npm i` will follow the above 2.

----

-### Lock file and dependency update

-- If dependencies are manually modified in a `package.json` file, yarn will only update the `yarn.lock` file the next time the yarn CLI is used to install or modify dependencies.
-So if modifying dependencies in `package.json`, be sure to run `yarn install` to update the `yarn.lock` file.
-- `yarn upgrade` allows to upgrade all the dependencies listed in a package.json to the latest versions specified by the version ranges.
-Or one can use `yarn upgrade --latest` will update dependencies to the latest version ignoring version range.

 ### NPM unpublish
 Packages that are published less than 72 hours can be unpublished.
 See example below: